AlexMontgomerie/def/README.md

 # DEF: Differential Encoding of Featuremaps for Low Power Convolutional Neural Network Accelerators

 DEF is an activity coding scheme that reduces activity along the memory bus for CNN accelerators, reducing dynamic power consumption.
 This repository contains both software and hardware implementations of the coding scheme, as well as scripts for evaluating DEF against other coding schemes.
-This work was accepted for ASP-DAC 2021.
+This work was accepted for ASP-DAC 2021, and the paper can be found [here](https://www.alexmontgomerie.co.uk/publications/ASPDAC2021_paper.pdf).

 ## Setup